official-inquiries/official-inquiries.com/uk-parliament-iraq-inquiry/text/vol-1-section-3-2.md

 determined on a war with Iraq and that it was ‘a cast iron certainty within the year’.
-In reported remarks at the Munich security conference, in February the former NATO commander General Wesley Clarke told interlocutors that he believed war was inevitable.”7
+In reported remarks at the Munich security conference, in February the former NATO commander General Wesley Clarke told interlocutors that he believed war was inevitable.”[^7]

 20. During a telephone call with President Bush on a range of issues on 6 February 2002, Mr Blair said that “whatever President Bush may have read in the media, he

-5 Minute Manning to Prime Minister, 5 February 2002, ‘US Policy Towards Iraq’.
+[^5]: Minute Manning to Prime Minister, 5 February 2002, ‘US Policy Towards Iraq’.
-6 Manuscript comment Blair on Minute Manning to Prime Minister, 5 February 2002, ‘US Policy Towards Iraq’.
+[^6]: Manuscript comment Blair on Minute Manning to Prime Minister, 5 February 2002, ‘US Policy Towards
-7 Statement, 9 January 2011, page 4.
+[^7]: Statement, 9 January 2011, page 4.

 390

-The Report of the Iraq Inquiryagreed on the importance of sending a strong signal” to the countries identified as part of an “axis of evil” that their behaviour needed to change.8
+agreed on the importance of sending a strong signal” to the countries identified as part of an “axis of evil” that their behaviour needed to change.[^8]

 21. FCO officials advised Mr Straw that, while the immediate US focus was on getting a revised Goods Review List agreed by the deadline of 30 May, the signs